 A sale or other disposition of an interest in a partnership may result in ordinary income, collectibles gain (28% rate gain), or unrecaptured section 1250 gain.
-For details on 28% rate gain, see page D-6.
-For details on unrecaptured section 1250 gain, see the instructions for line 19 beginning on page D-6.
+For details on 28% rate gain, see the instructions for line 18 on page D-7.
+For details on unrecaptured section 1250 gain, see the instructions for line 19 beginning on page D-7.